Are you planning to become a Claims Adjuster? or perhaps interested in the role of the Field Adjuster.

 What are the main three types of Claims Adjusters?

-There are three types of Claims Adjuster.
+There are three types of Claims adjusters.

 These are the claims adjuster who works for the policyholder.
 Public Adjuster works as a freelancer or for a public adjusting firm.
 When the policyholder disputes the compensation (money) offered by the insurance company, it’s beneficial for them to hire a Public Adjuster to re-evaluate the extent of the damage.

-These are the Claims Adjuster who work for an Independent Adjusting firm and not directly for the Insurance Company.
+These are the Claims adjusters who work for an Independent Adjusting firm and not directly for the Insurance Company.
 Think of the adjuster firm as a staffing company: an adjuster, maybe a 1099 or W-2 employee.